113ll3/Ibmclouddocscli/reference/ibmcloud/cli_api_policy.md

 {: #ibmcloud_iam_access_groups_options}

 -u
 :   List access groups the user belongs to.
-This option is exclusive to '-s'.
+This option is exclusive to '-s' and '-p'.

 -s
 :   List access groups the service ID belongs to.
+This option is exclusive to '-u' and '-p'.

+-p
-This option is exclusive to '-u'.
+:   List access groups the trusted profile belongs to.
+This option is exclusive to '-s' and '-u'.

+--output FORMAT
+:   Specify output format.
+Only 'JSON' is supported.

+-q, --quiet
+:   Suppress verbose output.

 ### Examples
 {: #ibmcloud_iam_access_groups_examples}